ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 1. **Parameters**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
         - For Instrument Abstraction extensions the concrete type will be the one implementing `ISessionsBundle`.
 For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93)
-    - The remaining parameters should be necessary for configuring the instrument's state or settings.
+    - The user should provide the mandatory parameters required by the driver to execute the function successfully.
     - Choose the parameter type based on the requirement (e.g., Scalar, SiteData, or PinSiteData).
-Refer to the [key considerations](#choosing-parameter-and-return-types) for detailed information on choosing parameter.
+Refer to the [key considerations](#choosing-parameter-and-return-types) for detailed information.
 2. **Method Functionality**:
     - Perform any calculations if applicable and use the appropriate instrument commands to set/configure the values.
     - Handle any exceptions or errors gracefully, providing meaningful error messages if the operation fails.
 3. **Return Type**:
     - The method should not return any value and should have a return type of `void`.
 ### Get Methods
-These methods are used to get/retrieve properties, data or states from an instrument (e.g., read the current, get voltage).
+These methods are used to retrieve properties, data or states from an instrument (e.g., read the current, get voltage).
 To create a new Get Method while adhering to best practices, follow these steps:
 #### **Method Definition**:
 1. **Method Name**:
     - Use a clear and descriptive name that reflects the method's functionality.